CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 However long the phase, Thistel encourages parents to use it to help baby build healthy sleep foundations and habits—such as learning how to self-soothe—to help get them through the sleep disruptions.
 You might be tempted to change baby’s sleep schedule, but she encourages parents to resist this urge.
 “Focusing on solid sleep foundations and consistency is key,” she adds.

-4 Month Sleep Regression Tips: How to Get Through It
+4 Month Sleep Regression Tips

 Once you realize baby is going through the dreaded four month sleep regression, your parental instincts to solve the problem shift into high gear, and you might be desperate for some four month sleep regression tips.
 Don’t worry, there are things you can do to help baby and save your sanity.
-For how to get through four\ ] month sleep regression, check out these tips from Cilenti and Thistel:
+For how to get through four month sleep regression, check out these tips from Cilenti and Thistel:

-• Establish a consistent bedtime routine: Babies thrive off having a regular bedtime and naptime routine, Cilenti says—and she advises parents to start baby on a sleep routine before the four-month mark.
+Babies thrive off having a regular bedtime and naptime routine, Cilenti says—and she advises parents to start baby on a sleep routine before the four-month mark.
 Use baby’s wake windows and sleepy cues—yawning or rubbing their eyes—to help determine baby’s bedtime and routine schedule.
 Incorporating things like a bath, story, bottle and bed can all help baby know what to expect and when.
 Keep in mind, baby’s regular schedule may be disrupted during the four month sleep regression.
 You may wonder if you should shift their schedule, but following their sleepy cues is still a great way to ensure they’re going to sleep at the right times rather than getting overtired, notes Thistel.

-• Make baby’s room dark: Get baby to associate darkness with sleep.
+Get baby to associate darkness with sleep.
 This means making sure baby’s room is dark, quiet, calm and free of screens and other distractions when it’s time to go to sleep, Cilenti says.
 If baby wakes up in the middle of the night, they’ll realize it’s still dark and time to sleep.

-• Put baby to bed while sleepy but awake: If you’re giving baby a bottle or breastfeeding and notice they’re getting drowsy, it’s best to put baby to bed rather than wait until your infant is totally passed out.
+If you’re giving baby a bottle or breastfeeding and notice they’re getting drowsy, it’s best to put baby to bed rather than wait until your infant is totally passed out.
 It helps them learn how to self-soothe and get to sleep without your help.
 “It’s a skill babies need to practice in order to learn,” says Cilenti.

-• Give baby a few minutes if they wake up: Similarly, don’t rush to baby right away if they wake up in the middle of the night, advises Cilenti.
+Similarly, don’t rush to baby right away if they wake up in the middle of the night, advises Cilenti.
 Instead, she says to give baby a few minutes to self-soothe (as long as there’s no emergency), and see if they can fall back asleep on their own.
 If you do go to them in the middle of the night, make sure it’s all business.
 Try not to turn the lights on and talk to baby too much to help them understand it’s time to sleep rather than time to wake up.

-• Be kind to yourself: “It takes years for children’s sleep cycles to develop, and they don’t fully mirror adult patterns until they’re around 5 years old,” Cilenti says.
+“It takes years for children’s sleep cycles to develop, and they don’t fully mirror adult patterns until they’re around 5 years old,” Cilenti says.
 What’s more, changes to sleep won’t be linear, may be hard to predict and will often be beyond parents’ control.
 That said, sleep deprivation can take a real toll on your own well-being.
 “Make a plan for how to take care of yourself, and remember to give yourself some extra self-compassion during these sleep regressions,” she says.
 Above all else, know this is just a phase, and baby will move past it eventually.

 When to See a Pediatrician About 4 Month Sleep Regression